 - a.
-Diagnostic/formative and summative assessments support teachers in differentiating instruction to meet the needs of individuals and groups of students. - b.
-Assessments monitor student growth over time with prediction of performance on end-of-level assessments. - c.
-Use of SBAC/PARC type assessment questions. - d.
-Ability to customize, edit, share, and lock assessments at the district, school, and teacher levels. - e.
+Diagnostic/formative and summative assessments support teachers in guiding instruction to meet the needs of individuals and groups of students. - b.
+Assessments reports provide teachers with suggested learning opportunities specific to student needs. - c.
+Use of DOK type assessment questions. - d.
+Ability to customize, edit, and share assessments at the district, school, and teacher levels. - e.
 Assessment reports are accessible at the district, school, and teacher levels.